slowernews/wisdom-tldr/README.md

 ===
 ###On physical health

 Take care of your body.
-It’s the most important thing you’ll get for free.
+It’s the most important thing you’ll get for free.<br>
+However most health problems are not physical.

 > *'There are links between mental health and physical health.
 Physical stress avoids need for control.'*